ZeBuntux/Zenaxchropos/README.txt

 * Text version of permissions now deactivated by default, On custom permissions will need to be added to the database.
 * Started to tidy the message dialog boxes.
-* The main bug is fix in variable barcodes, these have now been written to comply with GS1 UK & GS1 US.
+* The main bug is fixed in variable barcodes, these have now been written to comply with GS1 UK & GS1 US.
   Included is a pdf which explains how these barcodes work and how to set them up correctly in Chromis.
 * Plus a number of bug fixes supplied by John Barrett, thanks John.